Best Tactical Knives in 2022

 This really is the ultimate compact “pocket rocket” of tools combining both a sharp serrated folding edge blade with a tonne of exceptional and unique features and benefits you’d expect from the Tool Logic brand.
 They really have thought of just about everything you might require whilst out on your tactical pursuits!

 Where do we even get started when it comes to features?
 First up it has a 3 inch partially serrated blade with easy one handed thumb notch action.
 It also features a magnesium alloy fire starter, great for when you are trying to get bonfires and campfires started outdoors in difficult weather conditions.
 It’s stacked with other survivor style safety features that will stand you in good stead if you get lost whilst out on an expedition.
-With a loud emergency whistle and a waterproof flashlight this little folding tactical knife could end up being a life saver.
+With a loud emergency whistle and a waterproof flashlight, Tool Logic SLP2 Tactical Knife could end up being a life saver.
 It also very handily comes with a safety lock as well as a belt clip for easy on the go transportation.
 Just attach to the top of your tactical pants or belt and you are ready to answer the call of the wild!

 Combination folding blade and multi-purpose survival tool